TEaM • ACTION AREAS • STRUCTURE •ORIGINS

 PROJECTS

 Starting in 2020, we began international projects to help advance youth engagement with news.
-Our first action featured two inaugural editions of the World Teenage Reporting Project, which encouraged selected news media (both adult- and student-run) around the world to assign their teenage journalists to cover the untold stories of their counterparts who were helping during the COVID-19 pandemic and to profile champions of tolerance.
-The 2021 edition -- Who is Saving the Planet? -- has a focus on climate champions leading up to the 26th UN Climate Change Conference in Glasgow.
+Our first action featured two inaugural editions of the World Teenage Reporting Project, which encouraged selected news media (both adult- and student-run) around the world to assign their teenage journalists to cover the untold stories of their counterparts who were helping during the early months of the COVID-19 pandemic and to profile champions of tolerance.
+We also support producers of news for children in encouraging others to emulate their solutions journalism and highly trust-building approaches and organizing joint actions (#KidsDrawPeace4Ukraine and #HowToSaveOurPlanetStep1).

 PERSPECTIVES

 We curate and put into context transferable intelligence from around the world about smart ways news media are engaging youth.
 Our resources to help teachers with key elements of news/media literacy offer our own materials as well as a ruthlessly curated collection of the best of what organizations all over the world can provide.
-The first of those collections focuses on threats to journalists.
-Our first report, the New News for Kids, will be part of the World Editors Forum’s 2021 Trends in Newsrooms.
+The first of those collections focused on threats to journalists.
+The latest report looks at how news producers serving children around the world covered the Middle East crisis of Fall 2023.

 OUR StRUCTURE